-Following receipt of notice or a report of misconduct, the Title IX Coordinator engages in a preliminary inquiry to determine if there is reasonable cause to believe the Title IX policy has been violated.
-The preliminary inquiry is typically 1-3 days in duration.
-This inquiry may also serve to help the Title IX Coordinator to determine if the allegations evidence violence, threat, pattern, predation and/or weapon, if the reporting party has asked for no action to be taken.
-In any case where violence, threat, pattern, predation, and/or weapon is not evidenced, the Title IX Coordinator may respect a reporting party's request for no action and will investigate only so far as necessary to determine appropriate remedies.
-As necessary, the University reserves the right to initiate resolution proceedings without a formal report or participation by the reporting party in cases where there is a significant and articulable risk to the community.
+Following receipt of notice or a report of Sexual Harassment, the Title IX Coordinator engages in a preliminary inquiry to determine if there is reasonable cause to believe Sexual Harassment has occurred.
+The preliminary inquiry is typically 2-3 days in duration.
+This inquiry may also serve to help the Title IX Coordinator to determine if the allegations evidence violence, threat, pattern, predation and/or weapon, if the Complainant has asked for no action to be taken.
+In any case where violence, threat, pattern, predation, and/or weapon is not evidenced, the Title IX Coordinator may respect a Complainant's request for no action and will investigate only so far as necessary to determine appropriate remedies.
+As necessary, Herzing University reserves the right to initiate resolution proceedings without a Formal Complaint or participation by the Complainant in cases where there is a significant and articulable risk to the community.

-In cases where the reporting party wishes to proceed, or the University determines it must proceed, and the preliminary inquiry shows that reasonable cause exists, the Title IX Coordinator will direct an investigation to commence and the allegation will be resolved through one of the processes discussed briefly here and in detail below:
+In cases where the Complainant wishes to proceed, or Herzing University determines it must proceed, and the preliminary inquiry shows that reasonable cause exists, the Title IX Coordinator will facilitate the filing of a Formal Complaint.